 Sick leave is used to increase your creditable service, but it cannot be used to meet the minimum qualifications for a disability retirement benefit or deferred benefit.
-You may use your sick leave to complete 30 years of service regardless of age, 25 years of service after age 60, 20 years of service after age 50, and five years of service at or after age 60 (age 55 if you are a firefighter or rescue squad worker).
+You may use your sick leave to complete 30 years of service regardless of age.
+You may also use the portion of your sick leave you earned as an officer to complete 15 years of service after age 50 or five years of service as an officer after age 55.